Updates and Pandemic Safety Protocols

 As we continue to navigate the pandemic, we remain focused on perpetuating Judaism’s highest values for maintaining life and health.
 Our COVID safety protocols continue to evolve based on current recommendations from health officials and with respect for Jewish traditions and teachings.
 Please check back regularly for updates.

-New COVID safety protocols for services and events at the Temple will begin on August 17, 2021.
+COVID safety protocols for services and events at the Temple, effective August 17, 2021

 We will continue to offer both in-person and virtual options for worship services for the foreseeable future to accommodate those who are not fully vaccinated or who are still uncomfortable participating in indoor public activities.

 Masks Are Required – Based on the current health guidance, the Temple will continue to require masks at services, meetings, and other events, with some distinctions for those who are fully vaccinated and those who are not, including children.

 - Masks are required but there is no requirement to social distance.

 - Congregants and guests are asked to please sign a brit (a covenantal agreement) attesting that they are fully vaccinated.
 By stating that you’ve been fully vaccinated, you may move more freely around the building and attend events without social distancing.
 While masks currently are required at the Temple and Rifkin Campus, signing the brit will enable you to be mask-free in the building at such time as conditions and health guidelines change.

 - Please return your brit as soon as possible by email, U.S. mail, or fax so we have it on file to assist us when you attend Shabbat and High Holy Days services, as well as other events.
 Sign the brit electronically or print out a copy to return.

 For those who are NOT fully vaccinated (due to a medical condition, individual choice, or children under 12):